Also known as: technical studio manager, resource manager, engineering manager

 The technical manager must have many years of practical experience and know all the ins and outs of a production when it comes to equipment and technology.
 If you want to get a degree, the routes into the roles that will provide that knowledge and experience come from subjects such as electronic engineering or live event technology.

 In order to get the experience needed to climb the ranks in a production, look for work that will give you knowledge of and familiarity with equipment.
 Strengthen your technical abilities and get experience with sound and camera equipment.
 Contact theatre productions or local music venues that can get you behind the scenes of a production environment.
 Anything that gives you experience in dealing with equipment in a live environment will be helpful.

 Being a technical manager is also a managerial role, so look into roles that provide experience with technical equipment as well as increasing responsibility within a team.
 For roles that have both technical and managerial aspects, look into smaller film and music video productions.

 Get work experience:

 Try to get work experience by writing to local production companies and asking if they offer any technical assistant roles.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, Sky and the PACT Indie Diversity Training Scheme.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Sky and the PACT Indie Diversity Training Scheme.